karrioapi/karrio/README.md

 This project uses the [Apache v2 license](LICENSE).

-For more tooling to build on top of Karrio, Join Karrio Insiders for:
+For more tooling to build on top of Karrio, join [Karrio Insiders](https://docs.karrio.io/insiders/) for:

 -   carrier integration and onboarding support
 -   multi-tenancy and team collaboration